The Original Ultimate Runner Competition

 Marathon Olympians and writers Don Kardong and Jeff Galloway ran in the Original Ultimate Runner Competition one year.
 They are seen here running behind American running legend Steve Prefontaine.
 Photo credit is unknown.

-Barney Klecker competed in the Original Ultimate Runner Competition.
-He held the American Record for 50 miles for nearly 40 years.
-Barney's son, Joe Klecker, made the 2021 Olympic Team at 10,000 meters.
+Barney Klecker participated in the Original Ultimate Runner Competition and held the American record for 50 miles for nearly 40 years.
+His son, Joe Klecker, was on the 2021 Olympic Team in the 10,000 meters event, while his wife, Janis, was a member of the USA Women's Olympic Marathon team.

 Photo Credit is unknown.

 John Craig, a Canadian athlete, qualified for the 1500-meter Olympic team but could not participate in the 1980 Moscow Olympics due to the boycott.
 Craig had an exceptional track career, representing Canada thirteen times on the national team.
 He competed in the 1978 Commonwealth Games, 1979 Pan Am Games, 1980 Olympic Games (although he was a team member for the boycotted Games), and 1981 World Cup.
-Craig was a six-time national champion and a former Canadian record holder.
+Craig was a six-time national 1500-meter champion and a former Canadian record holder at his national meet for 29 years.
+He was also a national road racing champion.

 Image Credit: CP Photo/COA)